yonatang/n26-transactions/README.md

 ## Testing
 * Unitests - Fast tests.
 Testing each class separately, while using Mockito to mock the reast.
 Not running within a spring context.
+    * The unitests covers 100% of the lines of interesting bits (the controller and the service) and 89% of the entire code
 * Integration tests - Slow tests, but integrative.
 Running inside a real tomcat, using a real DB and a full spring context.
     * Contains tests and flows I would expect a QA person to think of.
+        * Creating transactions
+        * Query by types
+        * Getting existing and non-existing transactions
+        * Summing transactions with children, without children, and non existing transactions
+        * Concurrent operations
+        * Clean rollbacks verification
     * A single test method might test multiple requirements, in order to make it as fast as possible.
     * Emphasised concurrency testing - race conditions and rollbacks - which is hard to test with mocked environment
 * All tests are continuously tests on a free Travis-CI server: https://travis-ci.org/yonatang/n26-transactions
 * Execute ```gradle check``` to run all tests
 * The actual SQL commands are logged during the integration tests - plenty of insights can be found by looking at the actual way the app is communicating with the database

 ## General
 * Spring takes care to most of the non-functional requirements, such as JSON serialization and deserialization,